tfourj/immich-public-proxy/README.md

 Due to the sensitivity of data contained within Immich, I want anyone with a bit of coding knowledge to be able to read this codebase and fully understand everything it is doing.

-Things that will never be added to this project are:
+Things that not be considered for this project are:

 - Anything that modifies Immich or its files in any way.
 If it requires an API key or privileged accesss, it won't be considered as a new feature.
+- Uploading photos (see above).